 A computerized prisoner registry holds data on over ninety percent of the more than 200,000 prisoners of the Dachau Concentration Camp.

-Tuesday to Friday 9am to 5pm, appointments are necessary.
+Tuesday to Thursday 9am to 5pm, appointments are mandatory.

 The archive and library are available for public use, only by appointment.
 Appointment requests can be sent to firstname.lastname@example.org.

 Claims Conference Mémorial de la Shoah Yad Vashem http://www.kz-gedenkstaette-dachau.de/